-The sun is shining, and what better way to cool down than with our take on Badam milk, or Indian spiced almond milk.
+The sun is shining and what better way to cool down than with our Badam milk - or Indian spiced almond milk.

 This classic Indian street drink is a life-saviour during the hot summer months, and we kept ours totally plantbased yet as creamy as we remember from our visits to India using Oatly’s whole milk (genius stuff - a game changer for the non-dairy types amongst us).

 Almonds are soaked and ground to a fine paste with a little m*lk, honey, cardamom and rosewater, and if, like us, you’re feeling extravagant you can add some saffron too, which happens to be our Native ingredient of the month.

 - Seeds from 2 green cardamom pods, crushed

 - A generous pinch of saffron

 - 1/2 tsp rosewater

 1. Heat one cup of Oatly until just steaming, add the blanched almonds and leave for about an hour, until the almonds soften and the m*lk cools.

 2. Place the cooled m*lk, almonds and sugar in a blender or food processor and blend to a fine paste.